dahlia/fedify/README.md

 to help improve it.
 The rough roadmap is to implement the following features out of the box:

- -  Type-safe objects for [Activity Vocabulary] (including some community extensions)
+ -  Type-safe objects for [Activity Vocabulary] (including some vendor-specific extensions)
  -  [WebFinger] client and server
  -  [HTTP Signatures]